Super Singer (Tamil TV series)

-Super Singer is a 2006 Indian Tamil-language reality television singing competition, that was sponsored by KAG Tiles for the tenth season.
+Super Singer is a 2006 Indian Tamil-language reality television singing competition, that was sponsored by KAG Tiles for the eleventh season.
 The show is televised in India on Star Vijay, and worldwide through partner broadcasting networks.
 The show, together with its spin-off editions such as Super Singer Junior, are part of Super Singer.

 The program, which debuted on 28 April 2006, seeks to discover the best playback recording voice and singing talent in Tamil Nadu through a series of statewide auditions.
 Selected contestants are required to participate in several competition rounds, often based on a theme for a given week, and aim to be selected to perform in the show's grand finale each season.

 Winners and finalists of the competition have been offered chances to sing a song in upcoming Tamil movies, and other prizes such as sums of money, gold, and real estate property.
-The eleventh season launched on 2nd August 2025.
+The twelfth season is all set to launch very soon.